 Inside a brothel, you will likely see a bartender and probably not overt drug use.
 There's not necessarily a burly doorman.
 In fact, a brothel can feel pretty relaxed, straightforward and not intimidating.

-What's the Difference Between a Whiskeria and Club?
+The Difference Between a Whiskeria and a Club

 The out-of-town version of the whiskeria is the club.
 These specifically target the long-haul truck drivers who may get a bit lonely on the road.
 Some inner city brothels are also called clubs, too, but don't assume that every club in a city is a brothel.